aaronkfortyseven/aaronkfortyseven.github.io/_posts/2024-03-11-Welcome-Post.md

 ---

-# The benefit of writing things down
+The benefit of writing things down.

 A great way to procrastinate starting on a cert is to spend a day learning how to document what future-you will learn on GitHub Pages.

 It's nice to pick up more GitHub-jitsu merging pull requests and managing branches for a blog.